 To avoid deception, if a particular lab uses standard grades but implements those grades in a manner different from routine practice, it should clearly and conspicuously disclose this in understandable language in its report.
 This will inform the consumer of what the assignment of a particular grade for color and clarity means.

 Grading reports should not be called certificates.

-By adhering to all relevant laws, graders and sellers protect themselves from liability, and foster a level playing field for everyone in the industry.
-This maintains confidence in Jeweler’s products.
+By adhering to all relevant laws, graders and sellers can protect themselves from liability.
+In addition, they will foster a level playing field for everyone in the industry.
+This maintains confidence in jewelers’ products.

 Please contact the JVC with questions regarding diamond grading or visit their website for more information about legal compliance.